AtB-AS/utils/README.md

   - Other prefixes such as `chore` or `refactor` will not trigger a release.
 3. Merge the release PR to main to trigger a NPM release.

+> [!NOTE]
+> In case you want to create a release with a different version number than the one suggested by release-please, you can make an empty commit on master with commit message on this format:
+> ```
+> chore: release v1.2.3
+>
+> release-as: 1.2.3
+> ```

 For more details, see [release-please-action](https://github.com/googleapis/release-please-action).

 ## License